Welcome to our website

 Always keep the necessary documentation proving your family status or reason for essential travel.
 For those travelling to other European cities, please check the travel advisories of your country of destination before booking as multiple countries have border controls and limit movement.

-Passengers leaving to destinations outside of Europe from other than Belgian airports should be aware of possible legal and administrative consequences.
+Passengers leaving to destinations outside of Europe for non-essential travel should be aware of possible legal and administrative consequences.